jeremicmilan/Database/README.md

 ## Setup

-Downalod and install latest Visual Studio (i.e. VS22).
+Download and install latest Visual Studio (i.e. VS22).
 Intall all needed VS redistributables (I can't remember all the things I installed, so hopefully VS prompts you to what's missing).

 Open VS and pull the code from github.